Inland Blue Hole Birdwatching Tour

 Overview

-Cahal Pech was the ancient palatial compound of an elite aristocratic Mayan family.
-The site name is Maya for “Place of Ticks” (given in the 1950s when the area was used for grazing cattle) and it is situated on the highest hill overlooking modern-day San Ignacio town.
-This is a serene jungle setting close to the town, and the 2-acre compound is not only rich in ancient artifacts and structures but also in wildlife.
-This is a fascinating site for birdwatching as the morning mist rises over the various temples and courtyards, which were built over several centuries spanning from 1000 BC to 800AD.
+Cahal Pech meaning “Place of Ticks” was given its name in the 1950s when the area was used for grazing cattle.
+This is also a fascinating site for birdwatching as the morning mist rises over the various temples and courtyards, which were built over several centuries spanning from 1,000 BC to 800AD.
 Unlike some of the more expansive and bustling sites, such as Caracol or Tikal, Cahal Pech is a more intimate and tranquil location, making it ideal for visitors who want to immerse themselves in history without large crowds.

 Cahal Pech’s two-acre compound contains over 34 structures, including temples, residential buildings, plazas, and ball courts.
 The site also features pyramidal temples that tower over the plazas, showcasing the Maya’s advanced architectural capabilities.